How to intentionally probe someone's salvation in conversation (or have a gospel convo) ⭐️

 When you think back on when you made a profession to Christ, to what it looks like today... do you think upon self examining that it's possible you had a false conversion and really aren't actually saved?

-I say that because I know you said you are an Christian but I see some things in your life that doesnt hold up to what's you profess to believe.
-And I don't see your faith growing, it actually appears non existentin your daily life.
+I say that because I know you said you are a Christian but I see some things in your life that doesnt hold up to what's you profess to believe.
+God tells us what a believers life should look like in Scripture.
+I don't see your faith growing, it actually appears non existent in your daily life.
+So I have genuine concern for you.

 Is there something that caused your faith to flounder and fizzle?
 Are there any questions I can help you with, to guide you back to the cross and Christ?
 I want to help you ensure you are saved.